te-agma-at/TacoBell-esolang-docs/docs.md

 <br>

-These blocks are like "for" loops, iterating the code below a specific given amount of times when assigned a variable to iterate over.
+These blocks are like "for" loops, iterating the code below a specific given amount of times when assigned a variable to iterate and increment over.
 ### "task"
 !task ((condition)) {
 <br>